-The p-value represents the probability that a new measurement on the same system (under identical conditions) yield a result $x$ which is more statistically significant than $x_0$ (in this case, the result $x>x_0$).
-Assuming the validity of the null hypothesis, the p-value may therefore be interpreted as the measure of the result $x_0$ being due to chance: `small' p-values attest to the statistical significance of the measurement which yielded the result $x_0$.
+therefore, ${\rm p} (x_0)$ represents the probability that a new measurement on the same system (under identical conditions) yield a result $x$ which is more statistically significant than $x_0$ (in this case, the result $x>x_0$).
+Assuming the validity of the null hypothesis, the p-value may therefore be interpreted as the measure of the rarity of the result $x_0$: `small' p-values attest to the statistical significance of the measurements which yielded that result.

-Evidently, before assessing the statistical significance of a measurement, one must define what is meant by `small' p-values.
-The $\mathrm{p}_{\rm min}$ value, signifying the outset of statistical significance~\footnote{The threshold of statistical significance is usually denoted as $\alpha$.}, is the only subjective notion in Statistics.
-In reality, the fixation of $\mathrm{p}_{\rm min}$ rests on a delicate trade-off between two risks: a) of accepting the alternative hypothesis (of an effect not being due to statistical contrivance) when it is false and b) of rejecting the alternative hypothesis when it is true.
-Of relevance in the choice of the $\mathrm{p}_{\rm min}$ value is a decision as to which of these two risks is being assigned greater importance.
-For instance, if the implications of risk (b) are considered to be more serious compared to those of risk (a), an increase in $\mathrm{p}_{\rm min}$ is tenable.
+Evidently, prior to assessing the statistical significance, one must define what `small' means.
+The fixation of the $\mathrm{p}_{\rm min}$ value, signifying the outset of statistical significance~\footnote{The threshold of statistical significance is usually denoted as $\alpha$.}, may be thought of as involving the only subjective decision in Statistics.
+In practice, the fixation of $\mathrm{p}_{\rm min}$ rests upon a delicate trade-off between two risks: a) of accepting the alternative hypothesis (of an effect not being due to statistical contrivance) when it is false and b) of rejecting the alternative hypothesis when it is true.
+Of relevance in the fixation of the $\mathrm{p}_{\rm min}$ threshold is a decision as to which of these two risks is being assigned greater importance.
+For instance, if the implications of risk (b) are deemed to be more serious compared with those of risk (a), an increase in the $\mathrm{p}_{\rm min}$ value is tenable.